 COVID-19 Resource Center

-Masking is not currently routinely required at Phoenix Children’s campuses.
+Masking is not currently routinely required for patient families at Phoenix Children’s campuses.
 However, masking will be required for the following:

 - Isolation rooms

 - Staff members providing direct patient care during respiratory viral season.
 Some additional staff may be required to wear a mask during respiratory viral season, as determined by Phoenix Children’s Infection Prevention team and Occupational Health

 Any Phoenix Children’s employee, patient or visitor is allowed to wear a mask at any time if they desire.

 Following are some frequently asked questions and answers:

 Can I wear a mask that I bring from home?